modolabs/Kurogo-Mobile-Web/README.markdown

 Non-apache files that will be copied to the system.
 Apache will write to some directories, so be careful of permissions.
 * setup/
 Files used for installation.  install-mobiweb.sh and uninstall-mobiweb.sh are the only ones that work so far.

+Directory names that start with "mobi" are server-side components.

 ## Installation Process
 Clone this repository: